What is BrushSync that Philips Sonicare offer?

 Most dentists recommend changing a brush head on average every 3 months and the BrushSync equipped toothbrush will use this as a basis for the reminder system.

-It too would delay the reminder if you were only using that brush head once a day.
+It would also delay the reminder if you were only using that brush head once a day.

 Once you have replaced the brush head, the amber light will turn off, until it detects that the replacement head needs to be exchanged for a new one.